-A practical foreign exchange and currency guide on sending money and travel to Vatican City
+A practical foreign exchange and currency guide to Vatican City

 It might only cover about half a square kilometre, but the Vatican looks every inch a religious superpower.
 Its holy buildings are monumental in scale and its lavishly-decorated halls house some of the world’s most celebrated artworks.